systemd.preset — Service enablement presets

 preset files installed by vendor packages.
 All preset

-files are sorted by their filename in alphabetical
+files are sorted by their filename in lexicographic

 order, regardless in which of the directories they

-to the same unit names.
-It is recommended to prefix
+name will be applied.
+It is recommended to prefix all

 If the administrator wants to disable a preset